9 LAFD firefighters injured after explosion in Wilmington area

 Several Los Angeles Fire Department firefighters were injured after an explosion involving a natural gas truck happened in the Wilmington area Thursday morning.

-"Seven of those patients were evaluated for burn, blast and airway inhalation injuries and stabilized," said Dr. Molly Deane, trauma surgeon at Harbor UCLA Medical Center.
+"The firefighters were evaluated for several burn, blast and airway inhalation injuries," said Dr. Molly Deane, trauma surgeon at Harbor UCLA Medical Center.

 One of the critically injured firefighters required intubation to deliver oxygen to their lungs and was transferred to Los Angeles General Medical Center where a special Burn Center unit is located.